 Mickey’s Not So Scary Halloween Party Tips

 Mickey’s Not So Scary Halloween Party is a separate ticketed event at Walt Disney World’s Magic Kingdom.
 The “happiest haunting on Earth” is family friendly and includes trick-or-treating, stage shows, Disney villains, a parade, dance party, and meet and greets with rarely seen Disney characters.
-There are 32 Halloween Parties this year, the most ever!
-My family attended Mickey’s Not So Scary Halloween party for the first time last year (read about it here) and loved it so much that we had to go again this year.
+There are 34 Halloween Parties this year–the most ever!
+My family attended Mickey’s Not So Scary Halloween party for the first time last year and loved it so much that we had to go again this year.
 After two visits, I bring you 19 Mickey’s Not So Scary Halloween Party Tips.

 Know going into Mickey’s Not So Scary Halloween Party that you will not be able to do everything; five hours isn’t enough time.
 Enjoy our Mickey’s Not So Scary Halloween Party Tips and use them to make the most of your evening!

 You do not have to dress up for the Halloween Party, but around half of the guests do.
 This is the only time of year that adults can wear costumes to Walt Disney World.
 Go all out with an elaborate costume or just wear a themed t-shirt.

 This year, I wore an adorable Candy Corn MagicBand skin from Etsy’s ShopEmilyG, Halloween Ears from Disney, and a Hocus Pocus inspired t-shirt from Hardy Designs.

 Although Mickey’s Not So Scary Halloween Party officially begins at 7 PM, you can enter Magic Kingdom with your party ticket at 4 PM.
 Use this time to eat dinner, make a plan for the evening, take any daytime pictures on Main Street, and get in line for the character you want to meet the most.